10 Best UNESCO World Heritage Sites in America

 Plan to spend a while visiting the canyon, and be sure to visit the Visitor’s Center for the best places to visit.
 You do yourself a particular disservice if you only stop long enough to snap a few photos.

 The national park is full of Native American dwellings, garden sites, food storage areas, and artifacts.
-Modern tribes still consider Grand Canyon their homeland.
+Modern tribes still consider the Grand Canyon their homeland.

 3. Great Smoky Mountains National Park, North Carolina/Tennessee